 2. Use The Right Tool To Mash

 If you love fluffy, smooth potatoes, a potato ricer is the best tool you can use to achieve this.
 A potato ricer also makes the job a lot easier.
-Unless you have a huge amount of potatoes to mash, a fork and a bit of grunt work, will also give great results.
+However, unless you have a huge amount of potatoes to mash, a fork and a bit of grunt work, will also give great results.
 If you don’t mind your mashed potatoes a little less smooth, a potato masher will work just fine.

 I would avoid all electric tools which are too aggressive and cause the mash to become gluey.
-That said, my brother in law makes the most fabulous mashed potatoes using a hand-held mixer, and he even pours in cold milk straight from the fridge.
+That said, my brother in law makes the most fabulous mashed potatoes using a hand mixer, and he even pours in cold milk straight from the fridge.
 So if that’s what you want to use, I say go for it.

 3. Don’t mash them to death